LAStools/LAStools/bin/las2las_README.md

   31-255 : reserved

 ### parse
-The '-parse [xyz]' flag specifies how to set the columns in a ASCII output file.
+The '-parse [xyz]' flag specifies how to interpret each line of the ASCII file.
-For example, 'tsxyzssa' means that the first number is the gpstime, the next number should be skipped, the next three numbers are the x, y, and z coordinate, the next two should be skipped and the next number is the scan angle.
+For example, 'tsxyzssa' means that the first number is the gpstime, the next number should be skipped, the next three numbers are the x, y, and z coordinate, the next two should be skipped, and the next number is the scan angle.

 The other supported entries are:
   x : [x] coordinate
   y : [y] coordinate
   z : [z] coordinate
   X : unscaled raw [X] value
   Y : unscaled raw [Y] value
   Z : unscaled raw [Z] value
   t : gps [t]ime
   R : RGB [R]ed channel
   G : RGB [G]reen channel
   B : RGB [B]lue channel
+  I : N[I]R channel of LAS 1.4 point type 8
   s : [s]kip a string or a number that we don't care about
   i : [i]ntensity
   a : scan [a]ngle